 - What to bring:

 Bring your Connecticut driver's license, birth certificate, Social Security card, student ID, state ID card or any ID that shows your name and current address.
 If you don't have a valid ID, you may also bring a utility bill that has your name, current address and a due date no later than thirty days after the election or, if you are a student, you may bring a registration or fee statement that includes your name and current address.

 - Need help?
 Contact your local election office if you have questions.

-No same day registration for primary elections
+Connecticut does not have same day registration for primary elections or special elections.

 Registering to vote in Connecticut with a felony conviction

 If you have been convicted of a felony and would like to register to vote, please visit Restore Your Vote.
 They will help you determine your eligibility and guide you through the process.

 Local election office